dulhara19/Principal_Component_Analysis/README2.md

     ΣΣ is an m×nm×n diagonal matrix with singular values (non-negative real numbers, sorted in descending order)

-    VTVT is the transpose of an n×nn×n orthogonal matrix (basis for the output space)
+    VT is the transpose of an n×nn×n orthogonal matrix (basis for the output space)

  Step-by-Step Plan